declerambaul/runz/readme.md

 	dest = '~/myruns'

 	collz = RunCollection(podz=ipodname,dest=dest)
+	# collz = RunCollection(podz=ipodname,dest=dest,xmldir=xxxxx)

 	print collz.lastWeek

+If you are not an a mac, you can pass the directory where the running data is stored (on the mac it is _/Volumes/%s/iPod_Control/Device/Trainer/Workouts/Empeds/nikeinternal/synched/_) using the _xmldir_ argument - .

-The run data will be parsed and stored in a plain text file in the _dest_ directory.
-When executed a second time only new runs will be added to the text file (_'iPodname.runz'_).
+The run data will be parsed and stored in a plain data file (_iPodname.runz_) in the _dest_ directory.
+When executed a second time only new runs will be added to the data file.
 The last call will display stats about the runs of the 7 previous days.

 	Last week statistics
 		Number of runs : 5